WHAT IS THE BLOOM INCLUSION SEMINAR?

 What should I expect by attending Bloom?

 There will be one hour of intentional instruction about inclusion in the workplace and how to utilize inclusion tools for impact.
-Afterwards, roll up your sleeves for a design-thinking model of learning and experimenting with potential solutions for your organization’s inclusion issues.
+Afterwards, roll up your sleeves for an experiential model of learning and experimenting with potential solutions for your organization’s inclusion issues.
 There will be trained consultants giving one-on-one attention to you and your ideas and solutions.